Ken Jernstedt Airfield

 Ken Jernstedt Airfield (FAA LID: 4S2) is a public airport located two miles (3.2 km) south of the city of Hood River in Hood River County, Oregon, United States.

 The fixed-base operator is TacAero, which also bases its tailwheel flight school there.
 It flies a large fleet of Piper J3 Cubs and Super Cubs and are a big attraction for tourists wanting a scenic flight around the city and Mount Hood.

 The airport is named after Kenneth Jernstedt, a former state legislator, mayor of Hood River, and World War II Flying Tigers aviator.

+The Western Antique Aeroplane & Automobile Museum is located at the airport.